Byteron/RelEcs/README.md

 // Commands is a Wrapper around World that provides
 // additional helpful functions
 Commands commands = new Commands(world);

+// Generally speaking, you *should not* create your own commands.
+They will be provided for you as the System.Run(Commands) argument.
 ```

 ## System